Leptin: the hormone that suppresses appetite

 The physiology of leptin is not as straightforward as one might guess.
 Although leptin suppresses appetite, it does not work as well in obese individuals.
 In obese individuals, the subjects develop a decreased sensitivity to leptin which results in a decreased signal of satiety despite adequate energy stores7.
 This is similar to the resistance to insulin in type 2 Diabetes.
 When there are adequate fat stores in the obese subjects, leptin resistance or decrease sensitivity makes your hypothalamus less sensitive to leptin so higher levels are required to suppress appetite and create a full feeling.

 How do I Increase my Leptin?

 - Stress management.
 Research is mixed on leptin but it helps with cortisol levels and hunger.

 - CPAP – if you have sleep apnea.
-Although research in not clear, it may help with reducing hunger.
+Although research is not clear, it may help with reducing hunger.

 - Interval or burst training.
 The research is mixed, but it does help with weight loss and lowers ghrelin.

-- Avoid high fructose corn syrup and sugar.
+- Avoid high fructose corn syrup and sugar12,13.

 So, you may ask, why does any of this matter?
 This matters because if you understand how leptin works and what can raise or lower leptin levels, you understand what to do and what not to do.
 Simply put, the physiology behind leptin explains why we gain weight and why we need to do everything we can to avoid worsening our leptin resistance.